simplybusiness/rutabaga/README.md

 ## Copyright

-Copyright © 2012 SimplyBusiness.
+Copyright © 2012 Simply Business.
 See LICENSE for details.